-The Protected Disclosure Act 2012
+The Public Interest Disclosure Act 2012

 - Public Record Office Victoria is committed to the aims and objectives of the Act.
 It does not tolerate improper conduct by its employees, officers or members, nor the taking of reprisals against those who come forward to disclose such conduct.